 A friend sent me this excerpt from a 1978 episode of The Muppet Show.
 Miss Piggy sings Never on Sunday, accompanied by dancing pigs, a Greek folk ensemble, explosions, and plate breaking.
 This is the wildest crowd of Muppets that I've seen :)

-There are bottles of Ouzo on the table, which is a liqueur similar to anisette, it has a strong licorice taste.
+There are bottles of Ouzo on the table, a liqueur similar to anisette; it has a strong licorice taste.
 It's the national drink of Greece.

 Part of the Balkan cultural experience involves booze.
 This is a Bulgarian commmercial for rakia (brandy) with men in kilts performing a folk dance, accompanied by a Scottish pipe band (playing Bulgarian music).
 It's very cleverly done.

 The final video in this post is a rap song with a Jamaican accent and a Romani beat.
 The performers are Ras Tweed from Jamaica and Esma Redzepova from Macedonia.
 This delightful and eclectic mix of folklore and pop culture is Raise Up Your Hands.

 If you enjoyed this you may also like: Bulgarian Folklore and Pop Culture:

 Folklore and Pop Culture (again!)Everything You Always Wanted to Know About Count Dracula (this one includes a vintage Sesame Street clip)